wynandbooysen/wynandbooysen-hugo/content/traefik2.md

  These are some default configurations I use for my Traefik 2 instances.

  Configuration contains:
- - Global HTTP redirect - supported from v2.2
+ - [x] Global HTTP redirect - supported from v2.2
- - Secure Headers from dynamic_config.yml for HTTPS entrypoint
+ - [x] Secure Headers from dynamic_config.yml for HTTPS entrypoint
- - API/Dashboard exposed via the dynamic_config.yml
+ - [x] API/Dashboard exposed via the dynamic_config.yml
- - Let's Encrypt HTTP Challenge certificates
+ - [x] Let's Encrypt HTTP Challenge certificates
- - Docker and File Provider
+ - [x] Docker and File Provider
- - A+ SSL rating for all sites and the dashboard
+ - [x] A+ SSL rating for all sites and the dashboard
+ - [ ] Add Tecnativa/docker-socket-proxy

 Secure Headers and TLS options used are from https://ssl-config.mozilla.org so we get A+ SSL rating out-of-the-box

 ### .env File for Docker compose
 ---